scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

    The Ip Im plot.

-CCTBX is most easily installed into its own environment by using Anaconda with the command conda create -n my_env -c conda-forge cctbx-base python=3.8.
+CCTBX is most easily installed into its own environment by using Anaconda with the command conda :code:`create -n my_env -c conda-forge cctbx-base python=3.11`.

 jupyterlabcctbxsnipsplus